Updated: Oct 24, 2022

 It must be noted, of course, the ability of the father to challenge in a supportive and sensitive way is critical for the positive changes to be seen with executive functioning.
 For those who push too hard, the opposite effect is seen.

-7, Father's Have a Greater Impact on Cognition During Toddlerhood Than Mothers
+7. Dads Have a Greater Impact on Executive Functioning During Toddlerhood Than Moms

 The more supportive the father is during play in toddlerhood, the better the kiddo’s executive functioning was at age 3.

-To prepare their kiddo to face the world.
+To prepare their child to face the world.
 To deal with life’ challenges.

 To assess risks.
 To jump over hurdles.